Alex222222222222/MathNote/RepresentationTheory/GroupRings/group_rings.typ

   and we prove that $phi$ is injective.
   Take $z in Z(R)$,
   assume that $phi(z) = 0$ that is $z_(V_i) = 0$ for all $i$.
-  Now note that since $R$ is semisimple, $R$ is iso to is a finite and unique direct sums of simple modules as a left $R$-module, i.e.
+  Now note that since $R$ is semisimple, $R$ is iso to a finite and unique direct sums of simple modules as a left $R$-module, i.e.
   $